How does the Test results service work?

 - You have opted out of your test results being registered.
 You can change this under Privacy Settings.

-You will receive a notification from Helsenorge when your test results are ready.
-Notifications are sent on weekdays between 9:00 and 14:00.
-You will be notified in the way you have chosen on Helsenorge (SMS, email, or push notification in the Helsenorge app).
+You will be notified by Helsenorge when your test results are ready.
+Notifications are sent out on working days between 09:00 and 14:00.
+You will be notified in the format you requested on Helsenorge (SMS, email or push notification via the Helsenorge app).

 If you have a corresponding history on Fürst’s website, you will need to refer to that for earlier results.